Higher School of Economics: Education

 In 1996, the Higher School of Economics received the status of a State university.
 Along with the focus on economics, the university emphasized mathematics.
 By 1999, the Faculty of Law, School of Public Administration, Schools of Political and Social Science had been launched.
 In 2002, in addition to already existing faculties, the university initiated programs focusing on business and political journalism, psychology, and business informatics.With government support, in 1996–1998 HSE opened new campuses in Russian regions.
 The first was opened in Nizhny Novgorod, then followed by campuses in Perm and St. Petersburg.

 Initially, the university specialized in Economics, Management, and the Social and Human Sciences.
+Its oldest faculty is the Faculty of Economic Sciences.
 However, it later began to focus on Mathematics and Information Technology Programs.
 In 2017, HSE University launched degrees in Physics and Engineering Sciences, and even announced plans to open experimental laboratories at the institutes of the Russian Academy of Sciences.
 At the same time, the university launched the program "Data culture" aimed at the gradual implementation of digital literacy courses in all departmental units.

 In 1999, HSE University divided the academic year into five modules instead of semesters.
 However, later, the university administration decided to reduce the number of modules to four.
 Starting from 1997, most of the exams have taken place in written form, while all the major student works are checked with plagiarism detection software.

 Together with the modular system, the university introduced the «major/minor» education system, which means that students take main disciplines as their "major" and choose the block of additional programs subjected to individual choice as "minors".
 Altogether, this frees up time for students to prepare for seminars and individual projects.
 Assessment is carried out in accordance with the European Credit Transfer and Accumulation System.
 Correspondingly, every student has an individual GPA-based ranking that illustrates not only the academic performance, but also affects the size of the scholarship, gives a discount on tuition fees and the opportunity to participate in foreign internships, learn additional languages at the university and much more.
 Only 8% of students continue education in foreign universities, while 9% of all students came from abroad or participated in exchange programs.
 The university collaborates with more than 500 partner universities, mainly from Europe and Asia.
 As for 2019, HSE University had 50 double degree programs with Humboldt University of Berlin, Erasmus University Rotterdam, University of Leeds, London School of Economics, ESCP Europe, and other universities.

-Since 2013, the Higher School of Economics has recorded courses for Coursera.
+Since 2013, the Higher School of Economics (HSE University) has recorded courses for Coursera.
 According to the platform's official statistics, in 2018, HSE university was in top universities with the most recorded online courses.
 Altogether, it had posted around 100 courses, 25 of which were in English.
 As for 2017, HSE had the most recorded courses among all universities in the country.
 The average number of course participants is around 1 million people, 17% of which are listeners from the United States.